gem5bootcamp/lps2024/slides/02-Using-gem5/01-stdlib.md

 - Error-prone configurations.
 - A lack of portability between different simulation setups.

-In addition, while there is no "one size fits all" for gem5 users, most users have similar needs and requirements for their simulations, requiring only a few modifications off of some commonly used configuration systems.Prior to the creation of the standard library users would regularly circulate long, complex scripts and hack at them endlessly.
+In addition, while there is no "one size fits all" for gem5 users, most users have similar needs and requirements for their simulations, requiring only a few modifications off of some commonly used configuration systems.
+Prior to the creation of the standard library users would regularly circulate long, complex scripts and hack at them endlessly.
 Such practices inspired the creation of the gem5 Standard Library.

 ---